 The usual healing time is 6 to 8 weeks

-Initially you will have pain.
-Take prescribed medicine as needed.
-The pain will gradually diminish.
+Initially you will experience pain.
+Please take the prescribed medicine as needed to help the pain diminish gradually.
 Do not attempt to move or open your jaws.
-This action only increases the pain, may delay healing, and may cause muscle spasms in your jaw muscles.
+This action only has the potential of delaying healing, increase the pain and may cause muscle spasms in your jaw muscles.

-Adequate nourishment is important during this period.
-Your diet will consist of milkshakes, soups, and juices.
+Having enough nutrients in your body is important during the recovery period.
+Your all-liquid diet will consist of milkshakes, soups, and juices and other fluids.
 Many liquid food supplements are also available such as Sego, Metrecal, Sustagen, Boost, and others.
 A blender or food processor is useful to puree solid food for intake.
-Five or six small feedings each day are usually easier than three larger ones.
-Your oral intake should be at least 8 to 10 cups of fluid each day.
+For best and faster recovery, five to six meals each day is ideal; smaller meals like these are easier than three large ones.
+Please drink at least 8 to 10 cups of fluids daily.

-A general rule is to maintain a minimum of 2,000 calories per day.
-It is important to keep well hydrated as well.
-You may experiment yourself.
-Liquid pureed baby food may be used.
-If you use blenderized food the majority of the time, two to three 8oz. servings of the supplement are still recommended daily.
+As a general rule patients should maintain a minimum of 2,000 calories per day.
+You can use liquid pureed baby food.
+If you use blended food the majority of the time, we recommend that you include two to three 8oz. servings of the supplement daily.
+Also, make sure to keep well hydrated

 It is not uncommon to lose up to 10% of your original weight.
 If weight loss becomes greater than this, an added high protein/high calorie supplement should be added which can be purchased at any health food store.